-Piccadilly is not a very prepossessing street, you immediately get a sense that it is not a part of the mediaeval street pattern, and indeed research shows it to be a 1911 addition, linking Piccadilly to Pavement and Parliament Street .
-We scuttle quickly on, along a rather uninviting riverside walk overshadowed on the right by a new shopping development.
+Piccadilly is not a very prepossessing street, you immediately get a sense that it is not a part of the mediaeval street pattern, and indeed research shows it to be a 1911 addition, linking Piccadilly to Pavement and Parliament Street.
+We scuttle quickly on, along a rather uninviting riverside walk that is poorly maintained, overshadowed on the right by a new shopping development.

-But it does at least have the interest of running alongside the River Foss, which William the Conqueror dammed in 1069 to create a moat around the castle.
+But it does at least have the interest of running alongside the historic River Foss, which William the Conqueror dammed in 1069 to create a moat around the castle.
 This caused the river to flood further upstream in what is now the Hungate and Layerthorpe areas, forming a large lake that was known as the ‘King’s Pool’, which provided fish for the markets.
 It became an integral part of the city’s inner defences during the Middle Ages as the marsh was virtually impassable.
 This explains why there is no city wall between Layerthorpe Postern and the Red Tower (nothing to do with George Hudson this one…)

-There are two Georgian buildings of note in Castlegate, both designed by the Yorkshire architect John Carr (1723-1807).
+There are two very notable Georgian buildings in Castlegate, both designed by the Yorkshire architect John Carr (1723-1807).
 One is Castlegate House, dating from 1759 and built for the City Recorder, Peter Johnson.
 The other building, on our right, is Fairfax House dating from 1755, which also houses a fine collection of Georgian furniture and other Georgian items known as the Terry Collection.

 Clifford St is a must for fans of Victoriana (I am a fully paid-up member).
 In the 1948 ‘York: A Plan for Progress and Preservation’ the planners were much sniffier about its (lack of) architectural merit and wanted to knock the buildings down and replace them with a grand civic space (thank heavens for British slowness, nothing ever came of the plan)